Opportunities for SMEs

-We encourage applications from SMEs.
+Our programmes of research span the research innovation pathway, from innovation and product development, to evaluative research including large-scale clinical trials.
 To date, the NIHR has funded over 200 projects involving SMEs as either lead or co-applicants.
 SMEs may apply for funding as a lead organisation in collaboration with NHS and/or academic partners or as co-applicants.
-Our programmes of research span the research innovation pathway, from innovation and product development, to evaluative research including large-scale clinical trials.

 Which funding schemes are SMEs eligible for?

 Applying as a lead applicant

 Our Invention for Innovation (i4i) and Efficacy and Mechanism Evaluation (EME) programmes accept applications from SMEs as lead applicants collaborating with an NHS and/or academic partner.